dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 ## Out-of-process designer

-If your project targets .NET 8, you're already using the out-of-process designer.
+If your project targets .NET, you're already using the out-of-process designer.
 However, if you're still using .NET Framework, you need to enable the out-of-process designer.

 > [!WARNING]
 > The updated out-of-process 32-Bit .NET Framework Designer doesn't achieve full parity with the old in-process .NET Framework Designer due to the same architectural differences.
 Highly customized control designers aren't compatible.
 If you use custom control libraries from 3rd parties, check if they offer versions that support the out-of-process .NET Framework Designer.

-The **out-of-process designer** has been improved, with some limitations, to handle 32-bit issues with Visual Studio 2022:
+The **out-of-process designer**, with some limitations, handles 32-bit issues with Visual Studio 2022:

 - .NET Framework benefits from improved type resolution.
 - ActiveX and COM references are supported in both .NET Framework and .NET.